onhate/inbatches/README.md

 An interface to specify options for the batcher.

 - `maxBatchSize`: The maximum number of keys to batch together.
 Default is `25`.
-- `delayWindowInMs`: The delay window in milliseconds before dispatching the batch.
-Default is `undefined`.
+- `delayWindowInMs`: (not recommended) The delay window in milliseconds before dispatching the batch.
+Default is `undefined` and will use `process.nextTick` to dispatch the batch, which is highly efficient and fast.
+Only use this if you really want to accumulate promises calls in a window of time before dispatching the batch.

 ### `Batcher<K, V>` Class